 At the top of this post, I explained that though the lyrics are generally sung too fast for my English Language Learners to understand them, they enjoy the videos, nevertheless, and it can be combined with a cloze or Read Aloud about Alexander Hamilton.

-Well, now NBC News and Telemundo have published two online Spanish-language videos about Hamilton’s creator that could be used as an excellent introduction for Spanish-speaking ELL students.
+Well, now NBC News and Telemundo have published an online Spanish-language video about Hamilton’s creator that could be used as an excellent introduction for Spanish-speaking ELL students.

 This last one is just for fun:

 A hip-hop musical about Alexander Hamilton is Broadway’s hottest ticket.
 Here’s why. is from Vox.

 The Hamilton cast visited the White House.
 Here are some videos, along with media coverage of the event: